Public Records & Services in Campbellton

 Fingerprinting Services

-Fingerprinting services for Campbellton, Florida residents are available through the local police department and authorized providers in Jackson County.
+Fingerprinting services for Campbellton, Florida residents are available through local police (where present) and authorized providers in Jackson County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Campbellton Police Department or Jackson County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Jackson County Sheriff's Office for scheduling and fees.

 Frequently Asked Questions